 Have you ever noticed white marks on your toenails or fingernails and wondered what they mean?
 You’re not alone.
 Many people spot small white dots, lines, or cloudy patches and assume it’s a sign of calcium deficiency or poor diet.
 But in most cases, those marks have a very different cause – and understanding what’s behind them can help you keep your nails healthy and strong.

-In this article, we’ll explain the common causes of white marks on nails, when they’re nothing to worry about, and when you should see a podiatrist for professional assessment and treatment.
+In this article, the team at ModPod Podiatry – with clinics across Sydney in Dee Why, Mosman, Rose Bay, North Ryde, and the CBD – will explain the common causes of white marks on nails, when they’re nothing to worry about, and when you should see a podiatrist for professional assessment and treatment.

 What Are White Marks on Nails?